 An Interview with Masande Ntshanga

-In May (or June, but probably May), we are publishing an electrifying debut novel by a 29-year-old named Masande Ntshanga, who won the PEN International New Voices Award and was a finalist for 2015's Caine Prize for African Writing.
+In May (or June, but probably May) of 2016, we are publishing an electrifying debut novel by a 29-year-old named Masande Ntshanga, who won the PEN International New Voices Award and was a finalist for 2015's Caine Prize for African Writing.
 The novel, titled The Reactive, took South Africa by storm upon its publication, where it was dubbed "the hottest novel of the year" and named a finalist for the Etisalat Prize for Literature.

 The story follows a young HIV+ man grappling with the sudden death of his younger brother, who makes his living selling his anti-retroviral medication on the street.
 Ntshanga employs luminous, lucid prose and a sharp eye for revealing the class disparities in South African society.
 It is a very passionate, striking work that reveals Ntshanga as a ferocious new international voice.